johansenja/auto_slackmoji/README.md

 - Ruby (a new enough version to have JSON, YAML & Date gems included)
 - A Slack API token
 - cUrl
+- Permissions to access accessibility options for your terminal (via System preferences > Security & Privacy > Privacy > Accessibility)

 ## Usage: